Happy Wednesday, gals!

 WHERE TO EAT /

-- Breeze Ocean Kitchen—located right off the pool at the Eau, this might have been my favorite—and most convenient—meal the whole trip!
-(Or, more appropriately, meals, since we ate their twice.)
+Breeze Ocean Kitchen — located right off the pool at the Eau, this might have been my favorite—and most convenient—meal the whole trip!
+(Or, more appropriately, meals, since we ate there twice.)
 The yellow umbrellas and ocean breezes were hard to beat, and the food was delicious.
 I opted for the Cobb Salad, and it was so fresh.

 There are so many other restaurants in Palm Beach I want to try, so I can’t wait to take a trip back to cross a few more off my bucket list!
 In addition to Monica and Julia, Carly and Julia also have Palm Beach recaps if you’re looking for more food recommendations.